Want to know how to use highlighters to remember what you’re learning?

 This is a good thing!

-As you organise and draw your revision notes, your brain has to actively manipulate the information – and it is that process which will have your brain make a pattern of it and send it to your long-term memory.
+As you organise and draw your study notes, your brain has to actively manipulate the information – and it is that process which will have your brain make a pattern of it and send it to your long-term memory.

 And that’s exactly what you want, isn’t it?